In this section:

 The Tax Credit Office will ask you to pay back any overpayments from the last tax year - and any payments made to you since 6 April.

-If you didn’t report a change or any incorrect information on your notice by the deadline, contact the Tax Credit Helpline straightaway.
+You don't need to renew, but if you haven't reported a change or any incorrect information on your notice, contact the Tax Credit Helpline straightaway.
 This can help to prevent an overpayment building up.